blakebrandon-hub/Group-Progress-Tracker/README.md

 # Team Tracker

-Team Tracker is a tool (similar to monday.com but FREE) for tracking the progress of group projects.
+Team Tracker is for tracking the progress of group projects.
+Similar to monday.com but FREE!

 **<u>How I do I start using this application?</u>**